chriskiehl/Deoplice/README.md

 "to a great depth"

+Deoplice is a library focused on making updates to deeply nested immutable objects pleasant.
+It's intended to be symbiotic with Lombok.
+It pick up where `With` and `@Builder` leave off.

+Deoplice picks up where Lombok's `With` and `Builder` leave off: dealing with updates to deeply nested immutable POJOs.

 An auto-generated, highly composable API for performing deeply nested updates on immutable POJOs.

 A practical Java lens library for performing deeply nested updates on immutable POJOs.